UMMC Dietetic Internship Rotation Schedule

 Orientation: First week of internship.

-Foodservice: Experience is completed at UMMC and is five weeks in duration.
+- Food Service: Experience is completed at UMMC and is four weeks in duration.

-Staff Relief: Interns choose area of interest for four weeks.
+- Staff Relief: Interns choose area of interest for four weeks, with director's approval.

 UMMC Dietetic Internship Approximate Annual Expenses